 No problem.
 Your child benefits from the programmes just as much as children whose parents do pay.
 There's no ranking, no honour roll, no difference in treatment.

-That depends on whether we're granted ANBI status.
-Our application is currently pending with the Belastingdienst (Dutch tax authority).
-If the foundation receives that status: for a one-off donation, your gift is deductible if your total giving in the year exceeds the threshold (1% of your threshold income, with a minimum of €60).
+Yes.
+Stichting De Gelukkige Klas has been recognised as an ANBI by the Belastingdienst (Dutch tax authority).
+For a one-off donation, your gift is deductible if your total giving in the year exceeds the threshold (1% of your threshold income, with a minimum of €60).
 For a periodic donation over 5 years, the full amount is deductible, with no threshold or ceiling.
 A periodic donation of €200 a year then costs you around €115 net (in the 37% tax bracket).
-We'll announce it as soon as the status is confirmed.
+If you have your own BV (Dutch limited company), you can deduct gifts from corporate income tax.
+You can read more about both routes on the donate page.

 You sign a simple agreement (with us or with a notary, both are fine) in which you commit to giving a fixed amount for five years.
-Once the foundation has ANBI status, your donation is fully tax-deductible from that point on.
+As the foundation has ANBI status, your donation is fully tax-deductible.
 We send you a form, you sign it, done.
 We're happy to help with filling it in.
+The donate page explains exactly how to arrange it.

 Yes, entirely.
 The parent association contribution (OR-bijdrage) you pay via the school (through Schoolkassa, the school's payment app) covers activities like Sinterklaas, school trips and Koek en Boek.
 Lunch supervision (TSO) and after-school care (BSO) are also arranged separately.
 The foundation covers what's under pressure from the cuts: visual arts, gym for kindergartners by a specialist teacher, and the cultural programme.
 That's a separate donation, into a separate bank account.